awslabs/s3-connector-for-pytorch/README.md

 # This process might take some time and may give the impression of being unresponsive.
 map_dataset = S3MapDataset.from_prefix(DATASET_URI, region=REGION)

-# Randomly access to an item in map_dataset.
+# Randomly access an item in map_dataset.
 item = map_dataset[0]

 # Learn about bucket, key, and content of the object